Effective July 1, 2020, Northernstars.ca is a digital publication of

 The Canadian Independent Visual and Digital Media Association Inc, a nonprofit corporation.

 This website was founded by writer-director Ralph Lucas as an offshoot of an idea for a documentary series titled Northern Stars – The Canadian History of Hollywood.
-Launched before the .ca suffix was created, the research for the documentary series went online as Northernstars.net, a url which is still active.
+Launched before the .ca suffix was created, the research for the documentary series went online as Northernstars.net.
 When it was launched it was just the latest in a long line of projects designed to document and celebrate “all things Canadian,” as Lucas likes to say.
 His first venture was the publication in the mid-1960s of a tabloid newspaper devoted to Canadian music.
 This was in the pre-CanCon years.
 In the first edition, Lucas wrote an editorial calling for more Canadian music on Canadian radio stations.
 CRTC regulations would come almost five years later.

 Ten years later, in 1987, Lucas had left radio to establish his own independent production company.
 Research began almost immediately on the earliest years of the movies and the role Canadians played in the birth of the industry.
 The result was a concept for a 13-part documentary series which, as mentioned above, ultimately led to this award-winning website.
 But Lucas didn’t stop there.

 In 1992, as Canada prepared to celebrate its 125th birthday he made the decision to update and expand the historical vignettes produced 15 years earlier in Montreal.
 This new series would kickoff with a 30 minute Canada Day special and then continue with a new 90-second program every weekday for the next 13 weeks.
 To narrate the series he contacted the agent for one of Canada’s best storytellers and actors, Gordon Pinsent.
 While the first series in 1977 was heard on just one radio station in Montreal, this new series, Gordon Pinsent On Canada would be heard on a network of radio stations from coast-to-coast.